 What Is Full Spectrum CBD Oil?

 Full Spectrum CBD Oil is the oil derived from industrial hemp plants.
-It is made from the full hemp plant (hence the term full spectrum hemp oil).
+It is made from the entire hemp plant, thus the term “full-spectrum hemp oil.”

 CBD is one of many cannabinoids found in the hemp plant.
-Most products on the market are actually hemp extracts containing a broad spectrum of ingredients, such as vitamin E, coconut, chlorophyll, terpenes and somewhere in the area of 50 to over 100 other cannabinoids, including CBD.
+Most products on the market are actually hemp extracts with a broad spectrum of ingredients, such as vitamin E, coconut oil, chlorophyll, terpenes, and somewhere from 50 to over 100 cannabinoids, including CBD.

 By definition, CBD is short for cannabidiol, a compound that is extracted from the hemp plant.

-Note: Some CBD oil products may contain very low levels of THC, the compound in cannabis that produces a “high” — but having it doesn’t mean you’re getting high.
+Note: Some CBD oil products may contain very low levels of THC, the compound in cannabis that produces a “high,” but having it doesn’t mean you’ll get high.

-The claims of health and wellness benefits stretch as far as the left is from the right, but in this article, we will cover the general areas that include medical research to back it up.
-You’ll find links to lots of studies at the end of the article.
+There are all sorts of claims about its benefits for health and wellness , but in this article, we will cover general areas with medical research that back these claims up.
+You’ll find links to many studies at the end of the article.

-Cannabis comes in the form of a male and a female plant.
-The female plant is also known as its slang name, marijuana, but we will use its correct name cannabis.
-Hemp is the male plant, and that is the plant that we are concerned with.
+There is a male and a female cannabis plant.
+The female plant is also called by the slang marijuana, but its correct name is cannabis.
+Hemp, the male plant, is the one we will discuss.

-Think of it this way, one plant (Cannabis), two species.
-Hemp (Does not get you high) and Marijuana (Get you high).
+Put another way, this one plant (cannabis) has two species.
+Hemp (does not get you high) and marijuana (gets you high).

 |Full-spectrum CBD oil from true industrial hemp will not get you “high”.||Associated with the feeling of being high.|